CTPLab/SST-editing/README.md

 ```

 ## Acknowledgment
 This repository is built upon [Restyle-encoder](https://https://github.com/yuval-alaluf/restyle-encoder) and [StyleGAN3-editing](https://github.com/yuval-alaluf/stylegan3-editing.git) projects.
-We would like to thank all the authors contributing to those projects.
+We would like to thank all the authors contributed to those projects.
 We would also like to thank all the authors contributing to the CosMx and Xenium datasets.

 ## License
-The copyright license of this repository is specified with the LICENSE-In-silico-editing.
+The copyright license of this repository is specified with the LICENSE-SST-editing.